PeterBaker644/Dynamic-Table-Generator/README.md

 An application designed to dynamically generate tables using json data.
 Allows sorting and filtering a table.
 Written in React.

-Test out the project here: [Employee Directory](https://peterbaker644.github.io/Employee-Directory/)
+Test out the project here: [Dynamic Table Generator](https://peterbaker644.github.io/Dynamic-Table-Generator/)

 ## User Story